 Liquidation of an Insolvent Limited Company – Compulsory Liquidation

-To proceed with the petition, a petitioning creditor files the petition at court.
+However, to proceed with the petition, a petitioning creditor files the petition at court.

-Once the court approves the order and enters compulsory liquidation, the company will be removed from the register at the company’s house and dissolved formally.
+Once the court approves the order and enters compulsory liquidation, the company will be therefore removed from the register at the company’s house and dissolved formally.

 Access to your company’s bank account once a petition to Wind Up the company filed?